malachi-iot/j1939/doc/AddressResolution.md

 #### 1.1.1.
 Contention Rules

+If incoming `Address Claim` SA collides with receiving SA's address, this rule is observed.

-"A CA should transmit an address claim if it receives an address claim with a source address that matches its own, and if its own NAME is of a lower value" [1.5] 4.4.3.3
+"A CA should transmit an address claim if it receives an address claim with a source address that matches its own, and if its own NAME is of a lower value" [1.5] 4.4.3.3.
+This specifically pertains to emitting a claim with the same SA.

+Therefore,

+If [NAME](#13-name) is of a lower value, CA emits a `Claim Address` with its unchanged SA

 If [NAME](#13-name) is of a higher value, CA either:

 * emits a [Cannot Claim](#15-pgn-cannot-claim-address)
 * emits a `Claim Address` after selecting a new SA

+If [NAME](#13-name) is of equal value, it is [implied](#1112-implied-behaviors-detecting-ones-own-address-claim) message is ignored

 #### 1.1.1.1.
 Implied Behaviors: Request for Address Claim